kevinmkchin/ajax-engine/README.md

     - Call the makeModel(String, String) method to create a TexturedModel
     - e.g. *TexturedModel someModel = makeModel("someModel", "textureSomeModel");*
     - If the .obj file is located inside a sub-folder of "/res/objs/", then the inputted model name must include the sub-folder. (e.g. instead of "mazda", input "cars/mazda") Same for textures.
+    - If the model is a specular model, include the shine damping factor and reflectivity when calling makeModel
+    - e.g. *TexturedModel someModel = makeModel("someModel", "textureSomeModel", 10, 1);*

 2. Declare and initialize the Entities
     - Declare and initialize the Entity type you want (e.g. DefaultEntity)